Cog-Creators/Red-DiscordBot/docs/host-list.rst

     of the :ref:`getting started <getting-started>` guide.
 Please take a look if you don't know how to host Red on a VPS.

-This is a list of the recommanded VPS providers.
+This is a list of the recommended VPS providers.

 .. warning::
-    Please be aware that a Linux server is controlled through command line.
+    Please be aware that a Linux server is controlled through a command line.
     If you don't know Unix basics, please take a look at `this guide
     <https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics>`_
-    from DigitalOcean which will introduct you to the Linux basics.
+    from DigitalOcean which will introduce you to the Linux basics.

 -------------
 Linux hosting